Writing Poetry (Online) 2022-2023

 - cover a variety of topics such as writing practice, sound and texture, form and metre, imagery and editing

 - read and discuss works by poets such as Sylvia Plath, Emily Dickinson, Bernadette Mayer, Amiri Baraka, Frank O’Hara and Liao Yiwu

 - discuss methods of presenting poetry including publishing, performance and mixed media

 As well as considering practical aspects of writing technique and exploring them through your own writing in class, you will be asked to bring in up to 50 lines of your poetry for constructive feedback from your tutor and fellow writers.
 Each student will workshop poems like this twice on the course, both times receiving constructive and detailed feedback from other members of the writing group and your tutor, who will provide written comments.
-You will also be expected to hand in poetry of up to 100 lines at the end of the course when work will again be read by the tutor, annotated and returned with supportive feedback both on your strengths and on how your use of poetic techniques might be enhanced.
+You will have the opportunity to hand in poetry of up to 100 lines at the end of the course.
+This work will be read by your tutor, annotated and returned with supportive feedback both on your strengths and on how your use of poetic techniques might be enhanced.

 Your Learning Space